-At each site, one player is selected as the Regionals Most Valuable Player, which earns that athlete a scholarship to training camp (for high school players) or the Middle School Bowl Week (for middle school players).
-The Regionals serve in part as an evaluation period for coaches to select players for the National Team and possible participation in the 2019 International Bowl.
+At each site throughout the spring, one player was selected Regionals Most Valuable Player, which earned them a scholarship to training camp (for high school players) or the Middle School Bowl Week (for middle school players).
+The Regionals served in part as an evaluation period for coaches to select players for the National Team and possible participation in the 2019 International Bowl.

 RELATED CONTENT: U.S. National Team kicks off 2018 with 24 regionals

 RELATED CONTENT: Pathway to U.S. National Teams to change in 2018

 Here’s a look at some of the highlights:

 Defensive back Christian Jones of Marlboro, Maryland, received MVP honors.